-There are many configuration options for endpoints using NServiceBus Host.
-The endpoint configuration specifies levels of logging, subscription and saga storage, etc.
+There are many configuration options for endpoints using the NServiceBus host.
+The endpoint configuration specifies levels of logging, subscription, saga storage, and more.

 Profiles enable tailoring endpoints configuration for different environments without recompiling code.

 - Environment profiles can be used to avoid common configuration errors that occur when manually moving a system between different environments, e.g. from development to production.